chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu/README.md

 - **Screenshot Button**
   Enables or disables the screenshot button.

-If no compatible addon is installed or registered, the menu shows a small empty-state message.
+If no compatible script addon is installed or registered, the menu shows a small empty-state message.

 ---